Tumi-Moleme/Tumi-Moleme/README.md

 - 👋 Hi, I’m @Tumi-Moleme
-- 👀 I’m interested in Javascript, HTML & CSS, PHP and MySQL, Java and Python
+- 👀 I’m interested in Javascript(React JS, Node JS, Express JS), TypeScript, HTML & CSS, PHP and MySQL, Java and Python
 - 🌱 I’m currently learning Javascript data structures and algorithms on freecodecamp
 <!--- - 💞️ I’m looking to collaborate on ... --->
 - 📫 How to reach me : Just send a message on Lindin.com